jthack/hydeout/_posts/2023-11-29-adapting-to-advancements.md

 ![](https://i.imgur.com/H4DwaKP.png){: width="400" }

-I recently read Amusing Ourselves to death.
+I recently read [Amusing Ourselves to Death](https://www.amazon.com/Amusing-Ourselves-Death-Discourse-Business/dp/014303653X).
 It was a fantastic book; way ahead of its time.
 It's almost prophetic.

 ## Historical Wisdom vs. Modern Intelligence
 After a specific passage in the book, I had an answer to one of the great questions that Tim Ferris often asks his guests: